-Trains, trains, and more trains–along with simple elegance, abundant coziness, and small town friendliness.
+At this Porter County bed and breakfast, we discovered simple elegance, abundant coziness, and small town friendliness.

 Two friendly dogs, Jackson and Chloe, will rush over to greet you, barking excitedly and looking for attention.
-Our boys happily complied while hubs and I stood in awe.
+Our boys happily complied while my husband, Jeremy, and I stood in awe.

 It took owners Richard and Annmarie Riley three years to get the old Chesterton train depot into shape.
 Taking it down to the studs, replacing the roof, cleaning the brick…Riley’s Railhouse is a labor of love!

-Exposed beams now add a casual warmth to the open floor plan.
+Exposed beams now add a casual warmth to the open floor plan of this Indiana bed and breakfast.
 The old slate tiles?
 Well, the 75 salvageable tiles have been converted into the acrylic-topped counter for the spacious open kitchen.
 The scale, that once weighed incoming freight, still stands–and is functional!

 Another unique feature would be the huge diamond shaped window that looks right down in the open floor plan of the kitchen and living room area below.
 How neat is that?